-If display alarm is desired, a message will flash on the display every 5-10 secs when an alarm activates.
-For Alarm 1 the message will flash "AL1 on" and Alarm 2 will flash "AL2 on", this warns an operator of an alarm condition.
+If display alarms are desired, a message will flash on the display every 5-10 secs when an alarm activates.
+For alarm 1, the message will flash "AL1 ON" and alarm 2 will flash "AL2 ON", this warns an operator of an alarm condition.
 The message will stop when the unit is no longer in an alarm condition.